 There are some big players in the sector.
 But most hemp stocks are fast movers with a LOT of volatility.

 Investing advisors talk until they’re blue in the face about unstable market conditions.
 I learn to trade through any market.
-The 2020 market has given my students and me some of our best trading days ever.*

 With penny stocks, the only thing better than a volatile market is a volatile sector.
 Hemp has a lot of pretenders in the field.
 If you can see through the pumps, you can find some worthwhile plays.